 Writers interested in developing their skills as essayists, critics, biographers, or other relevant nonfiction specialties will find ample opportunities and direction to meet their goals.
 Although this genre often uses many of the narrative essentials of fiction, like point of view, voice, and plot, it relies on life experience coordinated with research, both documentary and interview.
 These studies will culminate in a thesis project consisting of a book-length nonfiction work of publishable quality.

-Roosevelt MFA students may complete internships in literary magazine production, through our highly regarded Oyez Review, or an internship in teaching as part of our Graduate Credential in the Teaching of Writing.
+Roosevelt MFA students may complete internships in literary magazine production, through our highly regarded Oyez Review, or an internship in teaching as part of our Graduate Concentration in the Teaching of Writing.

 Students may also elect to pursue outside internships in public-service writing, publishing, teaching, and literary marketing with department approval.